UniqueNetwork/ts_api/README.md

 npm install @unique-nft/api
 ```

-Since this project rely on BigInt, there may be needed additional bundler settings.
+Since this project requires BigInt support there may be needed some additional bundler settings.

 For Vite there may be useful to set esbuild target to es2020 at least, example of `vite.config.ts`: